Santa Maria della Sapienza

 Santa Maria della Sapienza is a Roman Catholic church, located on Via Costantinopoli in central Naples, Italy.

 History

 In 1507, the cardinal Oliviero Carafa, archbishop of Naples, began plans for construction at the site a University della Sapienza.
 Work only began posthumously on lots purchased from Giovanni Latro, and Giampietro and Marino Stendardo.
 The site was converted into a Clarissan monastery, but membership of this monastery languished by 1535, and the remaining nuns were moved by Cardinal and Archbishop Giampietro Carafa (later Pope Paul IV), change into a Dominican order, under the pope's sibling, Maria, as abbess.
 Her relics became venerated in the church, which also contained relics of Saints Evaristo and Prisciano (siblings of San Fortunato); and the liquefying blood of St Stephen Protomartyr.

-The two sculpted roundels in the facade depict busts of Pope Paul IV and his sister Maria.
+The two sculpted roundels in the façade depict busts of Pope Paul IV and his sister Maria.